lavish-agrawal/student-leaderboard/README.md

 Platform: Loopback

 The design specifications:

   There will be one table for all the student

   There will be another table for all the grades

+  There will be one to many connection between student and grades tabel

+  The GPA will be calculated according to the American Grading system